programminghistorian/jekyll/lessons/downloading-multiple-records-using-query-strings.md

 lesson, we will write a program that will download a series of records from the [Old Bailey Online][] using custom search criteria, and save them to a directory on our computer.
-This process involves interpreting and manipulating URL Query Strings.
-In this case, the tutorial will seek to download sources that contain references to people of African descent that were published in the Old Bailey Proceedings between 1700 and 1750.
+This process involves interpreting and manipulating URL *Query Strings*.
+In this case, the tutorial will seek to download sources that contain references to people of African descent that were published in the *Old Bailey Proceedings* between 1700 and 1750.

 For Whom is this Useful?
 ------------------------